 AxSpA is often divided into two categories.
 Radiographic AxSpA (which is often called ankylosing spondylitis), means that evidence of joint damage is visible on X-rays.
 Non-radiographic AxSpA (nr-AxSpA) is essentially the same condition, but without joint damage being visible on X-rays.

-Fibromyalgia and axial spondyloarthritis are caused by very different things (AxSpA is inflammatory and due to an overactive immune system that’s attacking the joints) and thus have very different treatment.
+Fibromyalgia and axial spondyloarthritis are caused by very different things (AxSpA is inflammatory and due to an overactive immune system that’s attacking the joints) and thus have very different treatments.
 It’s important to get the right diagnosis so you can get on the right treatment and start feeling better.

 You may have never realized it, but your spine could curve to the side, a condition known as scoliosis.
-The physical changes of scoliois often start in childhood but the condition might not start causing back pain until middle age.
+The physical changes of scoliosis often start in childhood but the condition might not start causing back pain until middle age.

 The cushiony discs between your vertebrae may bulge or rupture, which can then put pressure on a nerve in your spine.
 While some people may not feel any pain when this happens, others may find it excruciating.

 A frustrating part about aging: The vertebrae in your spine may develop compression fractures if your bones become too brittle (a condition known as osteoporosis).
 These fractures can then lead to back pain.

 While you may experience back pain if you have fibromyalgia, if you’re experiencing back pain alone, and not other fibromyalgia symptoms, then your pain is likely not due to fibromyalgia, says Dr. Schiopu.